LisiLisenok/Chime/scheduling.md

 1. Sending message to **chime** address with 'name' field set to **scheduler name:timer name**.
 2. Sending message to **scheduler name** address with 'name' field set to either **timer name** or **scheduler name:timer name**.

-Timer request is rather complicated and contains a lot of features.
+[Timer request](https://modules.ceylon-lang.org/repo/1/herd/schedule/chime/0.2.1/module-doc/api/index.html#timer-request) is rather complicated and contains a lot of details.
-Investigate [Chime documentation](https://herd.ceylon-lang.org/modules/herd.schedule.chime) for the details.
 In this blog post only basic features are considered:

 ```json
 {